microsoft/DirectXShaderCompiler/docs/DXIL.rst

-META.VALUERANGE                          Metadata value must be within range META.WELLFORMED                          TODO - Metadata must be well-formed in operand count and types SM.64BITRAWBUFFERLOADSTORE               i64/f64 rawBufferLoad/Store overloads are allowed after SM 6.3 SM.APPENDANDCONSUMEONSAMEUAV             BufferUpdateCounter inc and dec on a given UAV (%d) cannot both be in the same shader for shader model less than 5.1.
+META.VALUERANGE                          Metadata value must be within range META.WELLFORMED                          TODO - Metadata must be well-formed in operand count and types SM.64BITRAWBUFFERLOADSTORE               i64/f64 rawBufferLoad/Store overloads are allowed after SM 6.3 SM.AMPLIFICATIONSHADERPAYLOADSIZE        For shader '%0', payload size is greater than %1 SM.APPENDANDCONSUMEONSAMEUAV             BufferUpdateCounter inc and dec on a given UAV (%d) cannot both be in the same shader for shader model less than 5.1.
-SM.CBUFFERARRAYOFFSETALIGNMENT           CBuffer array offset must be aligned to 16-bytes SM.CBUFFERELEMENTOVERFLOW                CBuffer elements must not overflow SM.CBUFFEROFFSETOVERLAP                  CBuffer offsets must not overlap SM.CBUFFERTEMPLATETYPEMUSTBESTRUCT       D3D12 constant/texture buffer template element can only be a struct SM.COMPLETEPOSITION                      Not all elements of SV_Position were written SM.COUNTERONLYONSTRUCTBUF                BufferUpdateCounter valid only on structured buffers SM.CSNOSIGNATURES                        Compute shaders must not have shader signatures.
+SM.CBUFFERARRAYOFFSETALIGNMENT           CBuffer array offset must be aligned to 16-bytes SM.CBUFFERELEMENTOVERFLOW                CBuffer elements must not overflow SM.CBUFFEROFFSETOVERLAP                  CBuffer offsets must not overlap SM.CBUFFERTEMPLATETYPEMUSTBESTRUCT       D3D12 constant/texture buffer template element can only be a struct SM.COMPLETEPOSITION                      Not all elements of SV_Position were written SM.CONSTANTINTERPMODE                    Interpolation mode must be constant for MS primitive output.
+SM.COUNTERONLYONSTRUCTBUF                BufferUpdateCounter valid only on structured buffers SM.CSNOSIGNATURES                        Compute shaders must not have shader signatures.
 SM.DOMAINLOCATIONIDXOOB                  DomainLocation component index out of bounds for the domain.